-These results suggest canonical left-hemisphere cortical language regions do not respond differently to audiovisual dialogues compared to monologues, nor is there an interaction with comprehensibility.
-The magnitude of response in canonical left-hemisphere language regions appears to be determined only by the presence of comprehensible speech (common to both Forward conditions).
-In contrast, distinct cortical regions seem to be sensitive to the differences between dialogue and monologue speech, including some ToM regions (DMPFC, LTPJ, RTPJ, and RSTS) and two right-hemisphere homologues of language regions (right AntTemp and PostTemp), as well as other regions identified by exploratory whole-brain analyses (right temporal pole, right STS, left Crus II in cerebellum, and left STS).
+Forward conditions).
+In contrast, distinct cortical regions seem to be sensitive to the differences between dialogue and monologue speech, including some ToM regions (DMPFC, LTPJ, RTPJ, and RSTS) and two right-hemisphere homologues of language regions (right AntTemp and PostTemp), as well as other regions identified by exploratory whole-brain analyses (right temporal pole, RSTS, left Crus II in cerebellum, and LSTS).

-Experimental Task 2: SS-IntDialog
+EXPERIMENTAL TASK 2: SS-INTDIALOG

 In Experimental Task 2, we probed the sensitivity of language regions to features of dialogue by using longer clips of dialogue with interleaved forward and backward speech.
-Rather than blocks of all-forward and all-backward speech, one character's audio stream was played forward, while the other character's audio stream was played backward (which character was forward versus backward was counterbalanced between participants).
+Rather than blocks of all-forward and all-backward speech, one character's audio stream was played forward while the other character's audio stream was played backward (which character was forward versus backward was counterbalanced between participants).
 This approach complements Experimental Task 1.
-First, we measured canonical language regions' responses to comprehensible utterances within the temporal structure of natural dialogue, i.e., frequent short utterances, instead of long blocks.
-Second, and critically, using the inter-subject correlations (ISC), we directly measured the influence of linguistic structure, compared to all other visual and abstract semantic structure of the dialogue, on the timecourse of stimulus-driven activity in canonical language regions.
+First, we measured canonical language regions' responses to comprehensible utterances within the temporal structure of natural dialogue; that is, frequent short utterances, instead of long blocks.
+Second, and critically, using the ISC, we directly measured the influence of linguistic structure, compared to all other visual and abstract semantic structure of the dialogue, on the time course of stimulus-driven activity in canonical language regions.